 We are also a member of the Association of British Travel Agents (ABTA number W3940).
 If your holiday does not include flights, ABTA will financially protect the monies you have paid to us in respect of your holiday.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.

 4. Paying for your holiday

-At the time of booking, you will be required to pay a non-refundable deposit between £125 and £300 per person dependent on which flight supplier and destination you choose (excluding infants under 2 years on the date of their return flight), together with all applicable insurance premiums if applicable.
+At the time of booking, you will be required to pay a non-refundable deposit between £125 and £250 per person dependent on which flight supplier and destination you choose (excluding infants under 2 years on the date of their return flight), together with all applicable insurance premiums if applicable.
 When a booking includes 'Low Cost' or scheduled airline flights, a deposit covering the full cost of these flights, together with all applicable insurance premiums if applicable.
-If the booking is for accommodation only, the deposit will be 25% of the price of the accommodation with the exceptions of; Caribbean properties where you pay a deposit of up to 50% of the accommodation; Luxury properties where you pay a deposit of up to 50% of the accommodation, together with all applicable insurance premiums.
+If the booking is for accommodation only, the deposit will be 25% of the price of the accommodation, together with all applicable insurance premiums.
 If you are booking as part of a low deposit offer, the deposit remains non-refundable.

 When you pay for your holiday by credit/charge card, we reserve the right to levy a 2.0% handling charge for each payment made by these means (no charge for Maestro/Delta transactions).
 We also reserve the right to charge a 2% surcharge for any payments taken on a non-UK registered card.
 Tickets will not be issued until your holiday has been paid for in full.